spec-framework/documentation/output/book.md

 Writing user interfaces is notoriously a tedious task\.
-It often requires time and a clear understanding of the separation of concerns\.
+It often requires time and a clear understanding of the separation of concerns between the logic of the model and the logic of the user interface\.
-Indeed most of the frameworks mix domain applicative models with widget models\.
+Indeed, many frameworks mix domain models with widget models\.

 *Spec* is a framework for describing user interfaces\.
-It allows the separation of concerns between the different part of the user interface as expressed in the MVP pattern\.
+It allows for the separation of concerns between the different parts of the user interface as expressed in the MVP pattern, on which it is inspired\.
-*Spec* emphasis the reuse of the widgets as well as there customization\.
+*Spec* emphasizes the reuse of widgets as well as their customization\.

-This article goal is to provide an overview of the *Spec* functionalities\.
+The goal of this text is to provide an overview of the functionalities of *Spec*\.

+To avoid possible misunderstandings due to confusion in terminology, we first define the following four terms, which will be used frequently:

+<dl><dt>UI Element
+</dt><dd>an interactive graphical element displayed as part of the Graphical User Interface.</dd><dt>UI Model
+</dt><dd>an object that contains the state and behavior of one or several UI elements.</dd><dt>Widget
+</dt><dd>the union of a UI Element and its UI model.</dd><dt>Basic widgets
+</dt><dd>low level widgets like a list, a button, etc. They are not composed of other widgets.</dd></dl>

-The general purpose of
+The structure of this text is as follows:
-*Spec* will be explained through several examples among sections\.

 First the 3 pillars of
 *Spec* will be explained\.
 Second we expose how